-Our umbrella topics in Year 1 last for the whole term to allow room for the children’s interests to be incorporated into the topic.
-Mini related topics link learning together.
+At Pinewood we teach these subjects through half termly topics, where subjects interrelate with one another.
 The topics at Pinewood all begin with a ‘Wow’ start.
 These are designed to introduce the new topic and motivate the children about what they are learning.
 Planned progression leads up to a ‘Quality Outcome’ at the end of our topic, which is often decided by the children as to the form of media this will take and the intended audience.
 This provides the opportunity for the children to communicate their learning to others and feel a sense of achievement.

 These topics are delivered through an approach that aims to develop the skills for learning.
 The thinking skills we promote are – enquiry, information processing, reasoning, creative thinking and evaluation.